 How to Clean Your Cooker Hood

 The cooker hood is your kitchen’s magnet for grease and grime.
 But that should come as no surprise, as that is its job.
 Located right above your hob, the cooker hood’s primary purpose is to attract all the smoke and steam that comes out of cooking food.
 So, there’s no avoiding some grease build-up in the extractor fan.
 What you can avoid, however, are large quantities of it, which can clog the hood filters and make them less effective and more susceptible to fire.
 Therefore, it’s mandatory to clean your extractor hood, immaculately.
-Follow this guide and get the best results.
-You will become a professional cooker hood cleaner before you know it.
+Follow this guide and learn how to clean your cooker hood professionally.

 So if you: